 - Polishing it: The last step is to polish the place where you have done this repair to make it completely look like the remaining floor.

-4. Polishing the Damaged wooden floor
+4. Polishing the Damaged parquet floor

 - Minor shallow scratches: For small shallow scratch use a stain pen of the same color with the existing floor.
 Just apply the stain pen on the floor and you are done.